-2. Message: “They did prophesy that the Lord would utterly destroy them from off the face of the earth except they repented of their iniquities” (Ether 11:12).
+MESSAGE: “They did prophesy that the Lord would utterly destroy them from off the face of the earth except they repented of their iniquities” (v.
+12)

-3. Response of the People: “The people hardened their hearts, and would not hearken unto their words; and the prophets mourned and withdrew from among the people” (Ether 11:13).
+RESPONSE OF THE PEOPLE: “The people hardened their hearts, and would not hearken unto their words; and the prophets mourned and withdrew from among the people” (v.
+13).

-4. Outcome: The prophets were silenced and the Lord withdrew His spirit from the people.
+OUTCOME: The prophets were silenced and the Lord withdrew his spirit from the people.
 A series of wars began to decimate the people.
 The Lord provided numerous opportunities for the people to repent and change their ways, but they would not.

-A series of political power struggles resulted in further war, and the Lord sent prophets to warn the people to repent (see Ether 11:20).
-Moron was taken captive and fathered a son named Coriantor who spent his days in captivity also.
-Coriantor was the father of the prophet Ether (see Ether 11:23).
+A series of political power struggles resulted in further war, and the Lord sent prophets to warn the people to repent (Ether 11:20).
+Moron was taken captive and bore a son named Coriantor who spent his days in captivity also.
+Coriantor became the father of the prophet Ether (v.
+23).

-2. Message: “[These prophets] prophesied of great and marvelous things, and cried repentance unto the people, and [said that] except they should repent the Lord God would execute judgment against them to their utter destruction; and that the Lord God would send or bring forth another people to possess the land, by his power, after the manner by which he brought their fathers” (Ether 11:20–21; emphasis added).
+MESSAGE: “[These prophets] prophesied of great and marvelous things, and cried repentance unto the people, and [said] that except they should repent the Lord God would execute judgment against them to their utter destruction; And that the Lord God would send or bring forth another people to possess the land, by his power, after the manner by which he brought their fathers” (Ether 11:20–21; emphasis added).

-3. Response of the People: “And they did reject all the words of the prophets, because of their secret society and wicked abominations” (Ether 11:22).
+RESPONSE OF THE PEOPLE: “And they did reject all the words of the prophets, because of their secret society and wicked abominations” (v.
+22).

 But the people rejected Ether’s message and “esteemed him as naught, and cast him out; and he hid himself in the cavity of a rock by day, and by night he went forth viewing the things which should come upon the people” (Ether 13:13).

 Many sought to wrest the kingdom from Coriantumr.
-Although there was constant warfare, the people refused to humble themselves, even when Ether explained to Coriantumr how he could save his life and the lives of his family and subjects as well.
+And although there was constant warfare, the people refused to be humble, even when Ether told Coriantumr how he could save his life and the lives of his family and subjects as well.

-3. Response of Coriantumr: “Coriantumr repented not, neither his household, neither the people; and the wars ceased not; and they sought to kill Ether, but he fled from before them and hid again in the cavity of the rock” (Ether 13:22).
+RESPONSE OF CORIANTUMR: “Coriantumr repented not, neither his household, neither the people; and the wars ceased not; and they sought to kill Ether, but he fled from before them and hid again in the cavity of the rock” (13:22).

-4. Outcome: The destruction of the Jaredite civilization—Coriantumr and Ether were the only survivors.
+OUTCOME: The destruction of the Jaredite civilization—Coriantumr and Ether the only survivors.

-To illustrate how implausible Ether’s prophecy must have seemed to Coriantumr, the record shows that numerous times the king should have died from wounds and loss of blood, if not infection.
-But Ether had told him that he alone of all of his subjects would survive and be buried by another people who would inhabit the land (see Ether 13:20–21; Omni 1:14–22).
+To illustrate how implausible Ether’s prophecy must have seemed to Coriantumr, the record shows that he should have died several times from wounds and loss of blood, if not infection.
+But Ether had told him that he alone of all of his subjects would survive and be buried by another people who would inhabit the land (Ether 13:20–21; see also Omni 1:14–22).